louisbichard/notes/Revision/Entrepreneurship and innovation/exam_notes.md

 For external micro analysis, you should have considered opportunities and threats.
 You should have considered who the company’s customers are and how they are currently positioning and selling and marketing its services/products.
 External threats will include competitors (direct and indirect).
 For macro external analysis you could have used a PESTLE analysis.
 There were some clues in the case study such as a Government cuts in funding for the arts.
 This would probably have an indirect negative affect on the business.
-The second part of the question required you to address these issues and come up with solutions.
+The second part of the question required xyou to address these issues and come up with solutions.
 Many students attempted to do this and generally answers were good.
 Marks were gained for doing an enhanced SWOT and including academic theory such as Porter, Ansoff, growth models etc.
 Very good answers included real life examples to show that the recommendations made had been used by other companies.
 For example, some of you mentioned: where an existing company had changed location to be closer to their customers where a company had started to sell on-line